-A workmanship warranty is a way to reduce your risk during a roof repair, replacement or new installation.
+A workmanship warranties are able to reduce financial risks and liabilities during and after a roof repair, replacement or new installation.
 Without a reliable warranty, you may be responsible for expensive costs related to the improper installation of your roof.
 You should shy away from hiring any roofing contractor that does not offer a workmanship warranty.

 While there are other factors to consider as well, finding a roofing contractor with a reliable workmanship warranty (and manufacturer warranty) is a great first step to ensuring your roof is properly repaired or replaced.
-The following is a review of why a workmanship warranty is important and what to look for in your workmanship warranty.
+The following is a review of why a workmanship warranty is important and what to look for in yours.

 Why Is A Workmanship Warranty Important?

 A workmanship warranty covers you from any installation errors.
 New roof installation is a complex job that requires a lot of workmanship (skill).
 A roof that is not properly installed could cause problems within a year after the job is complete.

 This could lead to expensive roof repair or roof replacement costs to correct the error(s) and any damage that may have resulted from the improper installation.